HITROS/omtb/README.md

 ## Docker

-Docker Container of OMTB.
+Docker Container for OMTB.
 You can directly use the environment.

 ```
-sudo docker push syf758521/navigation:v1.0
+sudo docker pull syf758521/navigation:v1.0
 ```

 A simple example: